 So if ‘SHB’ is the daddy of rap, who’s its forefather?
 Dylan: “It’s from Chuck Berry, a bit of ‘Too Much Monkey Business’ and some of the scat songs of the Forties.”

-If you had to pick one person to credit as the father of rock and roll, it would probably be Charles Edward Anderson Berry (b.
-1926).
+If you had to pick one person to credit as the father of rock and roll, it would probably be Charles Edward Anderson Berry (1926-2017).
 Brian Wilson says Chuck wrote “all of the great songs and came up with all the rock & roll beats.”
 And Brian should know.
 John Lennon said, “If you tried to give rock and roll another name, you might call it ‘Chuck Berry’.”
 We’re not going to try to discuss the totality of Chuck’s songwriting, guitarism, lyric sophistication, showmanship, or musical impact here.
 His oeuvre and artistry won’t share the stage with anyone.
 Today we just want to credit him as

 The Grandaddy of Rap